-Data Science, Statistica computazionale (algoritmi di simulazione tipo Markov chain Monte Carlo e Importance Sampling) e modelli bayesiani con applicazioni alle scienze sociali, alla finanza e all'economia
+Data Science, Statistica computazionale (algoritmi di simulazione tipo Markov chain Monte Carlo, Importance Sampling, Approximate Bayesian Computation) e modelli bayesiani con applicazioni alle scienze sociali e scienze della vita, alla finanza e all'economia.